zhiqwang/yolort/README.md

 ## 🤗 Contributing

 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.
-If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us. *BTW, leave a 🌟 if you liked it, this means a lot to us* :)
+If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us. *BTW, leave a 🌟 if you liked it, this means a lot to us, and this is the easiest way to support us* :)